 Male infertility occurs due to problems affecting either sperm transport or sperm production in men.
-Around two-thirds of men with infertility have a problem making sperms in testes.
-It usually affects around 7% of males due to certain deficiency in their semen quality – either lower sperm count or sperms don’t work properly.
+Around two-thirds of men with infertility have a problem making sperm in the testes.
+It usually affects around 7% of males due to certain deficiencies in their semen quality – either lower sperm count or sperm don’t work properly.

 Reproduction is a natural process in most couples.
 However, some couples find it difficult to conceive.
 The fertility of a man typically depends on his sperm quality and quantity.
 If the sperm count is poor quality or low in number, it’s difficult or impossible to cause pregnancy.

 Reportedly, approximately 12–18 million couples in India face the issue of infertility every year.
 Some reports also suggest that the sperm count of an average Indian male used to be around 60 million/ml 30 years ago.
 However, it’s around 20 million/ml now.

 What is Low Sperm Count?

 Low sperm count means when semen or fluid ejaculated by a man during an orgasm includes fewer sperm than average sperm count.

 The condition of low sperm count is also known as oligospermia

 - The sperm count is considered to be less than normal when the sperm count is less than 15 million sperm per milliliter of semen.